A Guide to Visiting Diamond Beach in Iceland

 Winter is also great time to visit if you want to see Iceland covered in a blanket of snow, and take photos of the snowy landscape.

 If you visit in March, as winter is ending you’ll still get the chance to see the northern lights but also benefit from smaller crowds.
-The weather can also be a bit more calmer, so you might find there’s less road closures.
-Although there can still be
+The weather can also be a bit calmer, so there’s less likely to be road closures or more adverse weather.
+So if you want to visit the diamond beach by self-driving a car I recommend coming in March.

-But if you dislike cold weather or want to see the midnight sun then visiting in summer is the best bet.
+But if you dislike cold weather or want to see the midnight sun then visiting in the summer months is your best option.
 Summer has more wild weather, with warmer days and long nights due to the midnight sun.
-There’s also less snow you so if you’re driving and don’t have much experience with driving in snow, you might feel safer coming in the summer.
+There’s also less snow so if you’re driving and don’t have much experience with driving in snow, you might feel safer coming in the summer.
+Just remember to bring a sleep mask, as the midnight sun can make it harder to sleep.

 Is there Parking?